Beautiful South Devon is not only known for its spectacular coastal path and stunning beaches, but also its close...

 At the Beach is a development of luxury apartments and cottages on the very edge of Slapton Sands.
 The site of the former Torcross Hotel, At the Beach has retained its status as a Victorian landmark, and offers fantastic accommodation for beach-lovers.

-With a VisitEngland Four Star Gold award, 2 At the Beach is a luxurious ground-floor holiday home, which also boasts a private beachside terrace.
+2 At the Beach is a luxurious ground-floor holiday home, which also boasts a private beachside terrace.

 Set back from the main At the Beach complex in Torcross, The Barn is a tastefully-converted barn, which offers cosy yet stylish and luxurious accommodation at 5 Star standard.